Last update: 08.12.2019

 How to strengthen your password

-There are newer approaches to security like biometric inputs which guarantee that only authorized individuals can access the systems.
+Newer approaches to security like biometric inputs guarantee that only authorized individuals can access the system.

 Multifactor authentication is a cybersecurity technique that adds an extra layer of security, which is very hard for cybercriminals to crack.
 It uses multiple user verification methods at the same time for logging in or any other online transaction e.g. one-time passwords, IP address restriction, and client certificates.
 If implemented properly, these extra layers can protect your resources even when a hacker has obtained your password.
 It is an effective method of minimizing cyber theft and phishing through email.